webodf/WebODF/README-Products.md

 This creates a file "firefox-extension-odfviewer-x.y.z.xpi", which can be directly installed as add-on in Firefox browsers.

 Download and install the latest officially released version from [Mozilla's Add-on website](https://addons.mozilla.org/firefox/addon/webodf/).

-### ViewerJS Plugin

-This is currently only called automatically during the build of [ViewerJS](http://viewerjs.org), you will not do this yourself.

-    make product-viewerjsdir

-It creates a folder "viewer", which is then further processed in the build of ViewerJS.